PlumpMath/enos/README.md

 ## Status

-If write software for controlling nuclear reactors, you should immediately rush to incorporate this library into safety-critical applications.
+If you write software for controlling nuclear reactors, you should immediately rush to incorporate this library into safety-critical applications.